How do I migrate a website manually?

-20i provide an automatic 'one click' Migration Centre that supports migrations from the UK's largest hosts and most popular control panel.
+20i provide an automatic 'one click' Migration Centre that supports migrations from the largest hosts and most popular control panels.
+This is available to all customers for no extra charge.

 However, it's not always possible to migrate a website automatically.
 For these cases the process of a site migration has 3 key stages: